Pros and Cons of Account-Based Selling | Is It Right for You?

 In other words, just because you can do something doesn’t mean you should.
 Knowing the difference can cause a sales department to sink or swim.

+While getting your foot into target companies may seem daunting, when an account-based GTM model is used correctly, deal cycles should accelerate and contracts should be bigger.
 Put another way, strategic accounts (those with more revenue potential) have more white space that can be farmed to produce even more deals beyond the first.
+Sales teams who work closely with internal teams to surround and develop rapport with an account will excel.

 So, by pursuing larger B2B customers with a higher average deal size, you’re more likely to create more revenue from a larger sales pipeline from just that account.